philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 In this sense, perhaps the asymmetric union find is a nice version of a inequality union find that does not require search. <https://www.philipzucker.com/asymmetric_complete/>

 ## Bits and Bobbles

+eids are often 32 or 64 bits, and typical egraphs do not grow to that size, leaving some headspace for at least of byte of metadata in there, maybe more.
+You could also perhaps play some run length encoding tricks, etc, depending on the nature of the thinnings you expect.
+If you need more than 8 variables in scope at once, you could reify the lifting to an enode like the encoding above or start allocating bit vectors kind of like a bigint implementation.

+It is not necessary to encode these properties as rules (although perhaps one still should if you want to retrofit this into a preexisting e-graph system as an encoding).

 This is not exactly the same as how I developed the ideas though.
 The ideas developed from just the implementation mechanism of thinnings as bitvectors seeming so clean and useful.